StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ![`latest_metrics` user parameter in a monitor function](/.gitbook/assets/v51_latest_metrics_user_parameter.png)

-To successfully invoke this function, the monitor definition file would require the `arguments` block below to provide a value to the required `latest_metrics` parameter.
-The `value` shown below includes an example telemetry query, this would be run to provide telemetry to the monitor function.
+To successfully invoke this function, a monitor must provide a value to the required `latest_metrics` parameter.
+This is done by adding an `arguments` block similar to the one shown below to the monitor definition file.
+The `value` shown here includes an example telemetry query, this would be run to provide telemetry to the monitor function.

 {% code title="Monitor definition JSON" lineNumbers="true" %}
 ```json